itenfay/Awesome/README.md

 *DB, Keychain, NSUserDefaults, Write*

-- [DYFSwiftKeychain](https://github.com/dgynfi/DYFSwiftKeychain) - `DYFSwiftKeychain` is used to save text and data in Keychain securely for iOS, OS X, tvOS and watchOS. ( [Objective-C](https://github.com/dgynfi/DYFKeychain) )
+- [DYFSwiftKeychain](https://github.com/dgynfi/DYFSwiftKeychain) - `DYFSwiftKeychain` is used to save text and data in Keychain securely for iOS, OS X, tvOS and watchOS. ( [DYFKeychain](https://github.com/dgynfi/DYFKeychain) (Objective-C) )

 - [UICKeyChainStore](https://github.com/kishikawakatsumi/UICKeyChainStore) - UICKeyChainStore is a simple wrapper for Keychain on iOS, watchOS, tvOS and macOS.
 Makes using Keychain APIs as easy as NSUserDefaults.